COVID-19 Vaccination Program FAQs

 If you have a Medicare card, you will need to bring your card to your appointment.
 If you do not have a Medicare card, please bring some form of photo ID.

 When you get your first dose of the vaccine, you will be asked to make your appointment to get your second dose.
-Depending on the vaccine you are given, the second dose will be administered either 21 days or 12 weeks after your first dose.

 The most important thing is that you are getting the same type of vaccine, and that you receive your second dose the recommended length of time after your first dose.